-YUMI exFAT (Your USB Multiboot Installer) is a Multiboot USB bootable software.
-This Windows based media creation tool can be used to make a Multisystem flash drive.
-The application can help you quickly create a Multi bootable USB flash drive containing several ISO files.
+YUMI exFAT is your universal Multiboot USB bootable software installer.
+This Windows based USB media creation tool can be used to make a Multisystem flash drive.
+It is an automated USB boot creator application can help you quickly and easily create a Multisystem bootable USB flash drive containing several ISO files or images.

 Use it to boot from USB your favorite Live Linux distributions, Windows setup installers, antivirus utilities, disc cloning, backup software, penetration testing utilities, diagnostic tools, and much more.
-Making it easy for anyone to create their own customized multi purpose bootable USB.
+Making it easy for anyone to create their own customized multi purpose bootable USB stick without the need to learn any specific terminal commands.

 What is YUMI Multiboot?